Scoliosis is an abnormal curvature of the spine that is often sideways.

 Some symptoms of scoliosis include:

-- Abnormality in prominence of shoulder blade
+- Abnormality in prominence of the shoulder blade

 - Uneven waist, hips and shoulders